-The Bolivian cuisine is not as diverse as its landscape.
+The Bolivian cuisine is not as diverse as its landscape (but then, Bolivia’s variety in landscapes is hard to match).
 Even though there are regional variations between the lowlands and Andes Mountains, traditional Bolivian meals are mainly a result of versatility in the use of the country’s staple food of potatoes, corn and rice.

-Having said that, we do like Bolivian food and would say is most certainly worth a try when visiting the country.
-After all, food is not only fundamental, but also a way to learn something about a country’s history and geography, as well as its daily life.
+Bolivian food and definitely worth a try when visiting the country.
+After all, food is not only fundamental but also a way to learn something about a country’s history and geography, as well as its daily life.

 200 Varieties of Potatoes

-Bolivia is the oldest country known to eat potatoes and it there exist more than 200 varieties.
+Bolivia is the oldest country known to eat potatoes and there are more than 200 varieties.
 Many of these are no longer cultivated.
 The main potato varieties are divided into three groups: red, yellow and white.
 Typical Bolivian potatoes are:

 - Oca: a small, yellow sweet potato